alexbarcelo/tad4bj/README.md

 ### Installation

  1. Download and extract the zip file into your cluster's home (or execution environment).
+The files will remain in the path you choose now.
  2. Execute the `./local_install.py ~/bin` and don't use _sudo_!
 If you have your user scripts elsewhere, change the path.
  3. Logout and login.

+If you don't use `bash`, then you may want to manually add some exports to your shell rc file.
+If you use `bash`, the `local_install` script automatically updates it to make `tad4bj` work.

 ### Basic shell usage and examples

 Command line help is more or less useful: